 Muck

-For neoprene boots, I have come to trust Muck first and foremost.
+For neoprene boots, we have come to trust Muck first and foremost.
 The Hale is a favorite for year-round play with a comfort rating from sub-zero up to 65 degrees F (4 mm neoprene).

 Bogs Neo-Classic

+Bogs has really upped their boot game in the last couple years and we are very impressed.
 The Neo-Classics are now 30% lighter (yes, we’ve noticed!), are warmer and have better traction.

 While there are a ton of fantastic boots for kids out there, we have had the best luck with Stonz Trek Winter bootz (for sizes toddler 10 – Youth 6).
 They are super lightweight and incredibly warm (comfort tested by the company to -58 degrees F, by us to -25 degrees F).